-Throughout this paper, we distinguish between statements about the economic outlook and forward guidance about the policy rate path.
+Throughout this paper, we distinguish between statements about the economic outlook and forward guidance about the policy-rate path.
 If people understand the central bank's reaction function, then guidance about interest rates is only important when policymakers wish to provide stimulus beyond what occurs when people anticipate the central bank's response to news about the economy.

-This leads us to focus on the Summary of Economic Projections (SEP)-not as a tool for provide explicit information about the future path of the policy rate, but as a way to help understand the Committee's likely reaction to changing conditions.
+This leads us to focus on the Summary of Economic Projections (SEP)-not as a tool to provide explicit information about the future path of the policy rate, but as a way to help understand the Committee's likely reaction to changing conditions.
 While the SEP is useful for this purpose, we also see considerable room for improvement.
 Current practice is to publish the linkage among the four variables included in the SEP only with a lag of five years.
-That is, in the initial release we do not know the inflation or unemployment rate projections that are associated with a given interest rate projection.
-Consequently, we cannot answer the simple question, does a particular FOMC participant project a relatively high interest rate because they believe the equilibrium real interest rate $(r^)$ is high, because they anticipate higher inflation and lower unemployment than their colleagues do, or because they believe in a more aggressive reaction to a shared forecast of these fundamentals?
+That is, in the initial release we do not know the inflation- or unemployment-rate projections that are associated with a given interest-rate projection.
+Consequently, we cannot answer the simple question, "Does a particular FOMC participant project a relatively high interest rate because they believe the equilibrium real interest rate (r^) is high, because they anticipate higher inflation and lower unemployment than their colleagues do, or because they believe in a more aggressive reaction to a shared forecast of these fundamentals?"

-To address this clear shortcoming, we recommend that the FOMC immediately publish the "matrix" that links the projections for growth, unemployment, inflation and interest rates for each FOMC participant.
+To address this clear shortcoming, we recommend that the FOMC immediately publish the "matrix" that links the projections for growth, unemployment, inflation, and interest rates for each FOMC participant.
 By clarifying where there are agreements and disagreements, the matrix would help observers understand the Committee's collective reaction function, in part by facilitating inference about the nature and stability of the consensus.
 Ultimately, a true commitment to transparency also requires identifying respondents by name-information we currently receive only with a 10-year lag!
-Associating names with the rows of the matrix not only makes it possible to link projections over time (something we expect observers will do probabilistically once they have the matrix), it also encourages greater discipline among the FOMC participants as they prepare forecasts.
-The result should enhance the SEP and FOMC deliberations and foster more systematic policy.
+Associating names with the rows of the matrix not only makes it possible to link projections over time (something we expect observers will do probabilistically once they have the matrix), but also encourages greater discipline among the FOMC participants as they prepare forecasts.